-Tom has funded healthcare for 50 patients in 10 countries.
+Tom has funded healthcare for 62 patients in 11 countries.

-Starlex is a student from Haiti.
-He lives with his parents and two younger brothers in Cap Haitien, a city in northern Haiti.
-His father is a taxi driver.
-He is in the second grade and likes going to school and playing with his friends.
-Starlex has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Starlex will fly to Canada to receive treatment.
-On April 1st, he will undergo cardiac surgery, during which surgeons will close the hole in his heart with a patch, and remove the muscular blockage from his valve.
-Another organization, The Herbie Fund, is contributing $25,000 to pay for surgery.
-Starlex's family also needs help to fund the costs of surgery prep and transport.
+Stephanie is a seven-year-old student from Haiti.
+She lives with her aunt, uncle, and three cousins in a rural area in far southwestern Haiti.
+She enjoys going to school and church.
+Stephanie has a cardiac condition called Tetralogy of Fallot.
+This condition involves several related defects, including a hole between the two lower chambers of the heart and a muscular blockage of one of the valves.
+Stephanie will fly to the United States to receive treatment.
+On April 9th, she will undergo cardiac surgery, during which surgeons will close the hole in Stephanie's heart with a patch and remove the blockage from her valve.
+Another organization, Akron Children's Hospital, is contributing $17,000 to pay for surgery.
+Stephanie's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Starlex's family overseas.
-Starlex's father shared, "My family is looking forward to the day when our son can be healthy and normal!"
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Stephanie's family overseas.
+Stephanie's aunt shared, "we have been waiting a very long time for this surgery and are relieved it can finally happen!"